abbreviatedman/spellbound/data/quotes.md

 352
 00:19:49,480 --> 00:19:51,687
-But don't...
-Penny, don't go.
+But don't… Penny, don't go.

 353
 00:19:51,760 --> 00:19:54,366